 Step 1: Install the latest version of BART.
-For information about how to install, see Using an RPM Package to Install BART.
+For information about how to install, see installing BART.

 Step 2: Save a copy of your BART 2.0 configuration file.
 The default location of the BART 2.0 configuration file is /usr/edb/bart2.0/etc/bart.cfg.